Flores: A Melting Pot of Unique Cultures

 Khiri Travel’s local guide will translate and also provide you with some fascinating insight into the host family’s society and culture.
 With no electricity, the village oil lamps create an intimate atmosphere transporting you back in time to a different world.
 Some of the local villages also provide homestay accommodations for those who wish to stay overnight.

-For more information and booking requests about Flores, Indonesia, as well as Nusa Tenggara, Komodo National Park, Bajawa, Mount Inerie and Wawo Muda, email us at [email protected], or contact us via the person in the yellow box below.
+For more information and booking requests about Flores, Indonesia, as well as Nusa Tenggara, Komodo National Park, Bajawa, Mount Inerie and Wawo Muda, email us at [email protected].